Status: Fairly common regular breeder and spring and fall migrant statewide. Uncommon winter visitor Platte River Valley

 Winter: Overwintering is associated with areas of open water, although it is unknown if any Nebraska breeders remain in winter.

-Numbers are greatest along the North Platte River Valley and in the southeast, areas where open water exists during most winters, although sometimes as far north as the northeast and Niobrara River Valley, but lowest in the western Sandhills.
+Numbers are greatest along the North Platte and Platte River Valleys and in the southeast, areas where open water exists during most winters, although sometimes as far north as the northeast and Niobrara River Valley, but lowest in the western Sandhills.
 CBC data indicate rather even distribution statewide, and numbers reported probably reflect the distribution of open water at that time.
 Highest CBC counts are 16 at Lincoln 17 Dec 2011, 12 at North Platte 30 Dec 2016, 11 at Grand Island 1995-96, and 11 at Omaha 1988-89.

 BBA: Breeding Bird Atlas